MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P07-Introduction-to-Data-Models/content.md

 Remember that the table view calls this method for each row in the table view, asking for a cell to populate the row with.

-1. The `indexPath` is an argument that was passed into `cellForRowAtIndexPath` and is how the table view tells us what row it wants a cell for.
+1. The `indexPath` is an argument that was passed into `cellForRow` and is how the table view tells us what row it wants a cell for.
 We access the `row` property of index path to figure out which row.
 2. Here we use the row to index into our `notes` array to get the appropriate note object.
 3. We set the text of the `noteTitleLabel` in the cell to be the title of the note.
-4. We are converting the `modificationTime` of the note (which is of type `NSDate`) to a `String` using a method that was included in the starter project.
+4. We are converting the `modificationTime` of the note (which is of type `Date`) to a `String` using a method that was included in the starter project.
 We are then setting the `text` property of the `noteModificationTimeLabel`'s to be the modification time of the note.

 #Running the App!